earthly/website/blog/_posts/2029-01-01-brown-green-language.md

 Loved Langauges 54% Green
 </figcaption>

-In the top loved langauges 54% are green.
-17% of the langauges in our list are brown, so this is much higher than we would expect by chance.
-In fact every single green language is in the loved list.
+In the top loved languages, 54% are green.
+Only 17% of the languages in our list are green and every single green language showed up somewhere in the loved list.

 > Another flaw in the human character is that everybody wants to build and nobody wants to do maintenance.
 >
 > ― Kurt Vonnegut

-This seems like it confirms the hypothesis: the languages people love are languages that are too new or too historically unpopular to have giant big ball of mud projects to maintain.
-Rust, Kotlin and the rest may still be in a honeymoon phase with many people.
+This probably isn't enough evidence to say for sure that having to use a langauge in a maintance project is the cause behind people dreading it but it shows that the languages people love are languages that are too new or too historically unpopular to have giant big ball of mud projects to maintain.

+In otherwords, Rust, Kotlin and the rest may still be in a honeymoon phase.
 Peoples love for working for them may have as much to do with not having to work in 20 year old code bases than that the code bases are written in those particular languages.

 ## Overcoming Bias
  {% picture {{site.images1}}{{page.slug}}/angel-devil-wide.png  --picture class="wide" --alt {{ Angel and Devil by Gan Khoon Lay from the Noun Project }} %}

 Some newer or historically less popular programming langauges might be better than older or more mainstream langauges but our ability to judge that seems like it is quite biased.
-In particular, it seems like when deciding if they like a programmign language, software engineers in the stackoverflow survey are giving a halo to languages they have used in a green field project and giving horns to languages where they have to do mainteance work and the reason for this is Joel's Law: reading real world is code hard because it has accumulated special conditions and optimzations for corner cases and so on.
+In particular, it seems like when deciding if they like a programmign language, software engineers in the stackoverflow survey are giving a halo to languages that are newer or were not used commonly in the past and they are giving horns to languages where that have been around longer.
+I think this is because of nobody likes maintaining someone elses code and because of Joel's Law: reading real world is code hard because it has accumulated special conditions and optimzations for corner cases and so on.
 Building something new is more fun, and new languages are more likely to be used to build something new.

 ## The Lifecycle of Programming Language Hype